claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 (Under the hood it uses lambda)
 # Utils
 ## QuickSight
-***Serverless*** machine learning-powered business intelligence service to create interactive dashboards
+***Serverless*** Machine learning-powered business intelligence service to create interactive dashboards
 ## Elastic Map Reduce (EMR)

 Amazon EMR is the industry-leading cloud big data solution for Big Data (petabyte-scale) processing , interactive analytics, and machine learning using open-source frameworks such as Apache Spark, Apache Hive, and Presto